DeimosLabs/NeuralBlender/README.md

 # NeuralBlender

-A simple amp modeling plugin based on RTNeural and NeuralAmpModeler (NAM)
+A simple, efficient but feature-rich amp modeling plugin based on RTNeural and NeuralAmpModeler (NAM)

 Features:
   - Supports nam A1, nam A2, aidax, and json model files.
+  - Full IR loader for cab sim
+  - Complete stompbox->amp->cab/IR signal flow with 3 "banks" of models
+  - Can load up to 4 models on each bank simultaneously
+  - Can either blend them (normal) or switch between them like "channels" (exclusive mode)
   - Standalone app and LV2 plugin
-  - Can load up to 4 models simultaneously
-  - Can either blend them (normal) or switch between them like "channels" (exclusive mode)
   - VU meters can be disabled to save a tiny bit of DSP load
   - Calibration target dB is now a user defined setting
   - "Linked" calibration mode follows loudest model which has calib. enabled